001328/wikidev02/index.markdown

 layout: hometags
 ---

-I love this!

-DevOps is organizational Change, not just a project methodology.
+DevOps is organizational change!

-If you want to *adapt* it, you need to **adapt** it!
+Adoptiong it will affect every aspect of your organisation!